Pupil Premium – Achievement for all

 In 2017-2018 9% of the 7-11 student population was eligible for the additional funding at Presdales.
 The school received a Pupil Premium allocation of: £95,774.

 This was used to contribute to*:

-*Fuller details of spending 2017-2018 can be found on the report link on the right.
+- Fuller details of spending 2017-2018 can be found on the report link below.